US Navy Surveillance Aircraft Transits Taiwan Strait, Tailed by China’s Warplanes

 The heightened tensions across the major trade corridor, through which almost 50 percent of the world’s container fleet passes every year, has sparked concerns among the world’s major economies.

-Defying Beijing’s pressure, Germany sent its first warships through the Taiwan Strait in more than two decades.
+Defying Beijing’s pressure, Germany sent warships through the Taiwan Strait for the first time in more than two decades.
 On Sept.
-13, German Defence Minister Boris Pistorius confirmed that the two navy ships had passed through the strait.
+13, German Defense Minister Boris Pistorius confirmed that the two navy ships had passed through the strait.

-“We firmly oppose provocations and endangerment of China’s sovereignty and security in the name of freedom of navigation,” China’s foreign ministry spokesperson Mao Ning said during a regular briefing in Beijing before the passage was confirmed.
+“We firmly oppose provocations and endangerment of China’s sovereignty and security in the name of freedom of navigation,” Chinese Foreign Ministry spokesperson Mao Ning said during a regular briefing in Beijing before the passage was confirmed.

 In response, a German Foreign Ministry spokesperson defended the decision and said Berlin was not required to notify any nations.